-In 2006, Updike wrote Terrorist, a timely novel about the evils of religious extremism, told the story of Amad Ashmawy Mulloy, an American-born devout Muslim teenager who lives in New Jersey with his liberal Irish-Catholic mother, whom he both loves and hates.
+It told the story of Amad Ashmawy Mulloy, an American born devout Muslim teenager who lives in New Jersey with his liberal Irish-Catholic mother, whom he both loves and hates.

 He struggles to balance his strict religious practice with the modern Western world in which he lives.
 Amad's only real friend is Jack Levy, his high school guidance counselor - a Jewish man who has rejected his own religion.

 When Amad develops sexual feelings for a girl, he represses his natural impulses as per the requirements of his Islamic faith.
 His frustrations lead him down a path of religious extremism.